 The Licensing Authority will endeavour to acknowledge receipt of your application within five working days.

 If no representations are made to the application the licence will be granted on expiry of the consultation period.

-If relevant representations are made the application will be referred to the Licensing and Gambling Sub Committee for consideration.
+If relevant representations are made the application will be referred to the Licensing Sub Committee for consideration.
 The applicant will be given notice of the hearing date.

 Will tacit consent apply?

 Yes.
 This means that you will be able to act as though your application is granted if you have not heard from the local authority by the end of the target completion period.